 If you suspect a problem with your brakes, you should have your vehicle checked right away.
 At Sant Automotive, we can tell you what kind of braking system you have, if you need any vehicle brake parts replaced, or perhaps you need your brake fluid flushed.
-Whatever the case, come by or call us of an appointment at 314-849-2900.
+Whatever the case, come by or call us for an appointment at 314-849-2900.

 A hydraulic brake is a braking mechanism which uses brake fluid to transfer pressure from the brake pedal or lever to the braking mechanism.
 Hydraulic brake components usually consist of a pedal or lever, a master cylinder containing a piston and brake fluid, and a brake caliper assembly containing pistons and either a rotor and pads or a drum.